kaosat-dev/Blenvy/README.md

 ## Crates

 - [bevy_gltf_components](./crates/bevy_gltf_components/) This crate allows you to define components direclty inside gltf files and instanciate/inject the components on the Bevy side.
-There is a [video tutorial/explanation](https://youtu.be/-lcScjQCA3c) if you want, or you can read the crate docs/ basic example
+There is a [video tutorial/explanation](https://youtu.be/-lcScjQCA3c) if you want, or you can read the crate docs.
+The examples for the crate are [here](./examples/bevy_gltf_components/)

 - [bevy_gltf_blueprints](./crates/bevy_gltf_blueprints/) This crate adds the ability to define Blueprints/Prefabs for Bevy inside gltf files and spawn them in Bevy.
-With the ability to override and add components when spawning.
+With the ability to override and add components when spawning, efficient "level" loading etc
-There is a [video tutorial/explanation](https://youtu.be/CgyNtwgYwdM) for this one too, or you can read the crate docs/ basic example
+There is a [video tutorial/explanation](https://youtu.be/CgyNtwgYwdM) for this one too, or you can read the crate docs The examples for the crate are [here](./examples/bevy_gltf_blueprints/)
+> Note: this is the recomended crate to use and uses ```bevy_gltf_components``` under the hood

 ## Tools